patricklsamson/batch8-activities/README.md

 Notes:

 - Contributions in this repository from Mar 25 - Apr 24 2021 were made by my [secondary account](https://github.com/slncdworks).
-- All activities or projects are responsive down to 320px.
+- Almost all activities or projects are responsive down to 320px.

 ---